-The following are examples of covered prosthetics:
+Examples of covered prosthetics:

 - Breast prostheses.
 These include replacements and mastectomy bras. - Prosthetic arms, legs and eyes. - Therapeutic and molded shoes and shoe inserts for severe diabetic foot disease.
-(See Diabetes benefit, above.) - Wigs (scalp hair prostheses), prescribed by a network physician, when the member has hair loss due to: treatment for any form of cancer or leukemia; alopecia areata or alopecia totalis; or permanent loss of scalp hair due to injury (such as from burns or other traumatic injury).
+(See Diabetes benefit, above.) - Wigs prescribed by a network physician, when the member has hair loss due to: treatment for any form of cancer or leukemia; alopecia areata; alopecia totalis; or permanent loss of scalp hair due to injury (such as from burns or other traumatic injury).

-• Electronic and myoelectric artificial limbs.

-• Wigs when hair loss is due to male or female pattern baldness; or natural or premature aging.
+- Electronic and myoelectric artificial limbs. - Wigs when hair loss is due to male or female pattern baldness; or natural or premature aging.